8080abhishek/EDA/README.md

-Performing EDA first time data provided by PW Skills and also got some mentorship with them.
+Performing EDA first time data provided by PW Skills and also got mentorship with them.